alexandrsashin/react-debounce-demo/README.md

 - Managing a timer using React hooks
 - Dynamic mounting/unmounting of components
 - Changing component styles on interaction
-- Custom React hook (`useDebouncedCallback`) for reusable debounce logic
+- Custom React hook (`useDebounceCallback`) for reusable debounce logic
 - Proper cleanup of debounced functions on component unmount

 ## Project Structure